-Do I Have to Provide Patients with Information About Pricing?
+Do I Have To Provide Patients With Information About Pricing?

-- This is usually driven by state law. - Some states require providers to give patients a "good faith estimate" of what the provider expects to receive. - Even if not required, helps to avoid the (potentially dangerous) element of surprise.
+- This is usually driven by state law. - Some states require providers to give patients a "good faith estimate" of what the provider expects to receive.

-Are There Limits on How Much I Can Raise My Prices?
+Are There Limits On How Much I Can Raise My Prices?